miklevin/Pipulate.com/seo.md

 (eventually) too.
 It's still all tricks, but now it's the trick of being truly best at some thing, and generally acknowledged as worth listening to by others like you.

+### Finally, a Sea-Change in SEO (Because of AI)

+SEO is undergoing its first sea-shift in decades because of AI.
+You can't trick Google.
+Or at least, you won't be able to for very much longer.
+Do you think that the kind of intelligence being expressed by the OpenAI stuff doesn't exist a hundredfold better behind the closed doors of Google?
+It's just a matter of time now as they phase out PageRank and page-to-page linking in general as a primary relevancy signal.

+#### Signals Abound & Anything Might Be a Signal

+There are a lot more signals to read today, and they have to crisscross verify that you are the compellingly best thing to be served on this or that.
+You must put your best foot forward now in everything you publish.
+Old stuff that used to be the dribs and drabs of long-tail traffic catching net that had no harm in leaving published as a sort of archive can now harm you.
+The age of site-sculling is back, but not for PageRank flow and instead for a perfectly righteous, but still rather shallow, hierarchy of overall fewer URLs.